MichaelLangbein/tdl2/backend/data/wiki/programming/ESRI.md

 ## Server

 - 2 Versions: one built with Java, one with .NET, both with C++ for some components
-- Users GDAL and OGR for processing
+- Uses GDAL and OGR for processing
 - Rendering engine unknown
 - Proprietary application-server, but similar to eg Tomcat
 - Core framework: ESRI's proprietary ArcObjects